newdatasystems/vscode-foxpro/README.md

 Snippets are customized to use some internal development tools.
 Just ignore those.

 ## Changelog
+1.4.0: Updated configuration for distribution as a vscode extension

 1.3.0: Added configuration to ensure PRGs use Windows 1252 encoding

 1.2.0: Syntax highlighting fix for asterisk (SELECT * FROM... no comments the rest of the line)